 It feels right to once again remind my site visitors and valued clients of what’s happening with the Google search results (at an ever increasing pace.)
-I’m seeing Google+ being used more often to vet sites for their appropriateness at the top of search engines.
+I’m seeing social media engagement being used more often to vet sites for their appropriateness at the top of search engines.
 Brands that are not bothering with social signals are thinning out.
 Sure, they still rank for their brand name, but the mid-to-long tail keywords are not working as well.
 The basics are still critical.
 On-page approaches, link building, diversity of citations and so on still matter.
 But now it’s more.

-But I believe that Flat search ranking reports will soon tilt downward over time even if we take care of the SEO basics we all know.
-The effort to stay on top of competition will be unambiguously related to a company’s ability to embrace their internal content production talent – their experts – and to give them the opportunity to engage online.
-Corporate voice is becoming muted in favor of authorship-enhanced individuals’ authority.
+I am always trying to focus my clients’ attention towards this future.
+This harder, more demanding future.
+Many surely wish they could go back to the old days of SEO where you could lock a search pro in a room and in a few week’s she/he would proudly emerge proclaiming improved rank.
+The effort to stay on top of competition will be unambiguously related to a company’s ability to embrace internal content production talent – their experts – and empower them to represent both the company and their own expertise online.
+Corporate voice is becoming muted in favor of authorship-enhanced individuals’ authority (yes, authorship is still a thing in rank.)
 But it’s happening too slowly to show up on many CMO’s radar, making it a hard sell with limited resources.

 Google follows the oohs and ahhs.
 They’re looking at what social networks are looking at.
 And social networks are picky.

 post-it photo by Jennifer Morrow via (cc) license